apalmer0/MagicMirror/README.md

 ## Modules

-There are currently three modules displayed on the mirror: today's and tomorrow's forecasts, bucketed into 3-hour segments, my to-do list, and some trivia questions.
+There are currently three modules displayed on the mirror: today's and tomorrow's forecasts, bucketed into 3-hour segments color-coded for the amount of precipitation expected, my to-do list, and some trivia questions.
 I've set up an IFTTT trigger with Google Assistant and a  webhook so that I can add and complete to-do items, or answer trivia questions, via my Google Home smart speaker.